 Education in this country is broken: everyone completely gets this.
 There is not one person who feels that the public education system is working.
-But nothing will ever change or get better, because even though there are 5 constituents which make up the educational system:
+But nothing will ever change or get better because even though 5 constituents make up the educational system:

-The students are the direct benefactors of a quality education.
-A quality education, fair and balanced, provides students with all of the tools required in order to survive and yes, compete, in this world.
-You think students in other countries stop scoring soccer games because the students feel bad?
+The students are the direct benefactors of quality education.
+A quality education, fair and balanced, provides students with all of the tools required to survive and, yes, compete in this world.
+Do you think students in other countries stop scoring soccer games because the students feel bad?
 No.

-The teachers, if you ask me, are basically good, they do what they can with the resources that they are given.
+If you ask me, the teachers are basically good; they do what they can with the resources they are given.
 Even they want to see us disrupt education.

-Vouchers have universal appeal for the first 3 players: they allow the best schools to stay open, the best teachers to gravitate to them, and the poor schools to close and the poor teachers to leave the field.
-Vouchers initiate competition, the thing which drives people to be better than they were.
-But since vouchers only have negative effects for the other 2 players, they are forbidden.
+Vouchers have universal appeal for the first 3 players: they allow the best schools to stay open, the best teachers to gravitate to them, and the poor schools to close, and the poor teachers to leave the field.
+Vouchers initiate competition, the thing that drives people to be better than they were.
+But since vouchers only have negative effects on the other 2 players, they are forbidden.